fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

  - 1 cup crushed corn flakes
  - 1 cup bread crumbs
  - Bag of brocolli florets `(size of the bag is just dependent upon how much brocolli you want)`
+ - Foil container large enough to hold all of this.

 ## Directions
  1. Prepare elbow macaroni according to package instructions.
+ 	- Highly recommend putting a few pinches of kosher salt in with the macaroni as it cooks.
  - Mix elbow macaroni, bacon `(optional)`, cheddar cheese, mexican blend cheese, parmesean cheese and cream cheese together.
  - Mix heavy cream, milk, salt and pepper together.
  - Add milk mixture to macaroni mix and blend together.